marcelpatrick/DestroyButton/README.md

 ### GameModeBase Class:
 - In the header file,
 - Define BeginPlay()
-- declare a variable to be a reference to the class type UUserWidget and expose it to the GameModeBase Blueprint
+- declare a variable to be a reference to the class type UUserWidget and expose it to the GameModeBase Blueprint so that we can associate it to our widget.

 ```cpp
 #include "Blueprint/UserWidget.h"